muratk5n/thirdwave/en/README.md

 backstops.. .. but those will be Band-Aid solutions.
 The true problem here is not liquidity per se.
-Liquidity is just a manifestation of a larger problem, which is the Russian-non-Russian commodities basis, which only China will be able to close..
+Liquidity is just a manifestation of a larger problem, which is the Russian-non-Russian commodities basis, which only China will be able to close"

-From the Bretton Woods era backed by gold bullion, to Bretton Woods II backed by inside money (Treasuries with un-hedgeable confiscation risks), to Bretton Woods III backed by outside money (gold bullion and other commodities).
-After this war is over, “money” will never be the same again"

 ---